Bayesian Penalized Transformation Models: Structured Additive Location-Scale Regression for Arbitrary Conditional Distributions: Penalized Transformation Models

-From the results, we judge that a value of $\psi = 2^{-1} = 0.5$ can be viewed as a reasonable default, allocating about 90\% prior probability to distributions that have at least a 70\% overlap with the standard Gaussian distribution, and about 99\% prior probability to distributions that have at least a 40\% overlap with the standard Gaussian.
+From the results, we judge that a value of $\psi = 2^{-1} = 0.5$, which corresponds to $\tilde \alpha = 0.01$ and $\tilde c \approx 0.62$, can be viewed as a reasonable default, allocating about 90\% prior probability to distributions that have at least a 70\% overlap with the standard Gaussian distribution, and about 99\% prior probability to distributions that have at least a 40\% overlap with the standard Gaussian.
 This provides some scepticism with respect to extreme deviations from Gaussianity while allowing substantial deviations if warranted by the data.
-Researchers can use the results displayed in \autoref{man-fig-prior-predictive} to set $\psi$ according to their problem-specific scepticism about deviations from the standard Gaussian density.
+Researchers can use the results displayed in \autoref{fig-prior-predictive} to inform their choice of $\psi$ according to their problem-specific scepticism about deviations from the standard Gaussian density.
+For the remainder of this paper, we use $\psi = 0.5$ unless stated otherwise.

-\autoref{man-fig:sim1-kld} shows results from a simulation study on unconditional data, described in detail in \appautorefsec{app-sec:sim1}.
-The figure shows that the scale-dependent prior improves the PTM's ability to recover a Gaussian distribution to a point were its performance is indistinguishable from the true Gaussian model.
+\autoref{fig:sim1-kld} shows results from a simulation study on unconditional data, described in detail in \appautorefsec{app-sec:sim1}.
+The figure shows that the scale-dependent prior improves the PTM's ability to recover a Gaussian distribution to a point where its performance is indistinguishable from the true Gaussian model.
 The advantage compared to a model with an inverse gamma prior is particularly large when the sample size is small.
 We even see a small advantage of the scale-dependent prior with small sample sizes for non-Gaussian data generated from the PTM.
 The simulation study also compares a case with a highly dispersed prior $\tau^2_\delta \sim \text{Weibull}(0.5, 25)$, which appears to lead to less efficient sampling and worse convergence compared to the scale-dependent configuration.